-To ascertain the sectoral credit risk of individual banks, the credit portfolios of a particular sector was given a shock by increasing GNPA ratio for the sector.
-Sector specific shocks based on standard deviation (SD) of GNPA ratios of a sector are used to study the impact on individual banks.
+To ascertain the sectoral credit risk of individual banks, the credit portfolios of a particular sector was given a shock by increasing GNPA ratio for the sector, based on standard deviation (SD) of GNPA ratios of the sector.
 The additional GNPAs under the assumed shocks were considered to fall into sub-standard category only.
-As a result of the assumed increase in GNPAs, loss of income on the additional GNPAs for one quarter was also included in total losses, in addition to the incremental provisioning requirements.
-The estimated provisioning requirements so derived were deducted from banks' capital and stressed capital adequacy ratios were computed.
+Calculation of the impact on capital is similar to that of stress test for credit risk described above.